 Keep a Clean Driving Record

-Good drivers with no accidents or ticket records often get good rates on insurance.
-If a recent ticket has dropped off your record, you should shop around again for better rates, as insurers may now offer you lower prices.
+Good drivers with no accident or ticket records often get good insurance rates.
+If a recent ticket has dropped off your record, it is advisable that you shop around again for better rates, as insurers may now offer you lower prices.

 Just so you know, some cars are more expensive to insure than others.
 Cars with high values, expensive repair histories, or high theft rates usually have higher insurance costs.
 You can go for a car that’s cheaper to insure, which can lower your premiums.